Why Property Risk Assessment in India Has Been Ripe for Disruption

 The economic case for CV-based risk assessment in Indian commercial insurance is clearest for the mid-market: accounts with sum insured between INR 2 crore and INR 50 crore, where the traditional surveyor visit cost is material relative to premium income and where the insurer's risk selection is currently impaired by survey coverage gaps.

 The risk selection benefit may ultimately exceed the cost saving.
 Insurers that can survey more risks more quickly and more accurately have better information for pricing, better ability to identify risks that have deteriorated since inception, and better portfolio monitoring capability.
-An insurer that resurfaces its entire commercial property book with CV-based assessments every 12 months (a frequency that is economically impossible with physical surveys) can identify sum insured gaps, occupancy changes, and condition deterioration before they manifest as claim frequency or severity shifts.
+An insurer that re-screens its entire commercial property book with CV-based assessments every 12 months (a frequency that is economically impossible with physical surveys) can identify sum insured gaps, occupancy changes, and condition deterioration before they manifest as claim frequency or severity shifts.
 This information advantage compounds over time and is difficult to replicate without the technology.

 Real Applications by Indian Insurers and the Accuracy Benchmark Question